 “Before you can address the problem, you have to identify who is fearful,” says Jeff Krieger, director of Strategies for Overcoming Aquatic Phobias (SOAP), a program that helps children and adults overcome their fear of swimming.
 “It’s something parents may not offer without being asked.”

-Also, talk to the boys about their comfort level around the water, while discussing requirements for Second Class and First Class advancement.
+Also, talk to the boys and girls about their comfort level around the water, while discussing requirements for Second Class and First Class advancement.

 “Watch their muscles when you describe the test to them on the dock.
 Do they tense up?” says David Smith, a Scout-camp aquatics director in the Coronado Area (Kansas) Council.
-“You can see the lack of confidence in a boy’s eyes as he looks at the water; it’s fairly easy to spot the hesitance and stop him from jumping into water over his head.”
+“You can see the lack of confidence in their eyes as they look at the water; it’s fairly easy to spot the hesitance and stop them from jumping into water over their head.”
 Some signs: nail biting, fidgeting, shivering and holding themselves, wide eyes, and fear while watching others swim.

 RECRUIT A ‘GRAYBEARD.’
 When you identify a Scout who’s having difficulty learning to swim because of fear, it’s important to go slowly with instruction and not push them too quickly so your efforts won’t backfire.